-The Company will pay its Advisor an incentive fee with respect to each calendar quarter (or part thereof that the Management Agreement is in effect) in arrears.
-The incentive fee will be an amount, not less than zero, equal to the difference between (1) the product of (x) 20% and (y) the difference between (i) the Company's AFFO (as defined below) for the previous 12-month period, and (ii) the product of (A) the weighted average of the issue price of equity securities issued in the IPO and in future offerings and transactions, multiplied by the weighted average number of all shares of common stock outstanding on a fully-diluted basis (including any restricted stock units, any restricted shares of common stock underlying awards granted under the 2016 Equity Incentive Plan or any future plan in the previous 12-month period, and (B) 8%, and (2) the sum of any incentive fee paid to the Advisor with respect to the first three calendar quarters of such previous 12-month period; provided, however, that no incentive fee is payable with respect to any calendar quarter unless AFFO is greater than zero for the four most recently completed calendar quarters.
+Prior to the Internalization, the Company would have paid its Former Advisor an incentive fee with respect to each calendar quarter (or part thereof that the Prior Management Agreement is in effect) in arrears.
+The incentive fee was to be an amount, not less than zero, equal to the difference between (1) the product of (x) 20% and (y) the difference between (i) the Company's AFFO (as defined below) for the previous 12-month period, and (ii) the product of (A) the weighted average of the issue price of equity securities issued in the IPO and in future offerings and transactions, multiplied by the weighted average number of all shares of common stock outstanding on a fully-diluted basis (including any restricted stock units, any restricted shares of common stock, OP units, LTIP Units, and shares of common stock underlying awards granted under the 2016 Equity Incentive Plan or any future plan in the previous 12-month period), and (B) 8%, and (2) the sum of any incentive fee paid to the Former Advisor with respect to the first three calendar quarters of such previous 12-month period; provided, however, that no incentive fee was payable with respect to any calendar quarter unless AFFO is greater than zero for the four most recently completed calendar quarters.

-AFFO is calculated by adjusting the Company's funds from operations, or FFO, by adding back acquisition and disposition costs, stock-based compensation expenses, amortization of deferred financing costs and any other non-recurring or non-cash expenses, which are costs that do not relate to the operating performance of the Company's properties, and subtracting loss on extinguishment of debt, straight-line rent adjustment, recurring tenant improvements, recurring leasing commissions and recurring capital expenditures.
+AFFO was to be calculated by adjusting the Company's funds from operations, or FFO, by adding back acquisition and disposition costs, stock-based compensation expenses, amortization of deferred financing costs and any other non-recurring or non-cash expenses, which are costs that do not relate to the operating performance of the Company's properties, and subtracting loss on extinguishment of debt, straight-line rent adjustment, recurring tenant improvements, recurring leasing commissions and recurring capital expenditures.